ayush-kr-repo/raceiq-f1-intelligence/README.md

 ## Why This Project Matters

-- Combines machine learning, data engineering, explainability, domain understanding, and UI/product work
+- Combines machine learning, data engineering, explainability, domain understanding, and UI/product work.
-- Uses real race data instead of toy datasets
+- Uses real race data instead of toy datasets.
-- Treats race prediction as both regression and ranking
+- Treats race prediction as both regression and ranking.
-- Separates predictor logic from explainer logic
+- Separates predictor logic from explainer logic.

 ## Current Limitations

 - FastF1 session quality varies by weekend and can require skips
-- some telemetry comparisons are post-race explainability outputs, not pre-race features
+- Some telemetry comparisons are post-race explainability outputs, not pre-race features
-- ranking-aware logic is heuristic rather than a full learning-to-rank implementation
+- Ranking-aware logic is heuristic rather than a full learning-to-rank implementation
-- probabilities are calibrated with lightweight sigmoid calibration, but rare-event reliability can still improve
+- Probabilities are calibrated with lightweight sigmoid calibration, but rare-event reliability can still improve

 ## Future Upgrades

-- public deployment
+- Public deployment
-- true learn-to-rank model
+- True learn-to-rank model
-- richer telemetry-derived historical features
+- Richer telemetry-derived historical features
-- automated CI and packaging
+- Automated CI and packaging